thegetty/bronze-guidelines/README.md

 **includes/components/figure/image/print.js**
 Output ALL image layers for checkbox and radio button annotations

+**_includes/components/figure/table/index.js**
+Added removeHTML to strip tags that were breaking the markup

 **_includes/components/icons.js**
 Add some icons and made sure they are consistent weight and size